 10. Dense Forest of Western Ghat

-The Western Ghat of India is one of the popular UNESCO world heritage sites and known for its rich biodiversity.
+The Western Ghat of India is one of the popular UNESCO world heritage monuments and known for its rich biodiversity.
 With 600km of thick dense forestry and more than 1000 species of trees, plants, birds, animals, that’s all surround you.
 All you need to camp and trek here and you will surely cherish all through life.

 Now, put these places on your off-grid destination bucket and pack your bags for an offbeat vacation.
 Best of Luck!